telerik/winforms-docs/telerik-presentation-framework/tooltips-and-screentips/screen-tips.md

 ![tpf-screen-tip001](images/tpf-screen-tip001.png)

-The __RadOffice2007ScreenTipElement__ is the screen tip that is currently available in the Progress&reg; Telerik&reg; UI for WinForms suite.This screen tip contains 3 labels and a line which is used to separate the footer.
+The __RadOffice2007ScreenTipElement__ is the screen tip that is currently available in the Telerik UI for for WinForms suite.This screen tip contains 3 labels and a line which is used to separate the footer.
 Each label element can display an image as well.
 The following image shows the elements that are used inside this screen tip.

 >caption Figure 2: RadOffice2007ScreenTipElement.